 Does your church, pre-school, elementary school, or activity center need handbells for children?
 Take a look at our kids color coded handbells and handbell music.
 Don't forget the color cards and other bell choir supplies.
 Need a fun and exciting baby or toddler gift?
 Choose from our musical instruments and toys selections.
 Then watch their fun playing with a toy trumpet or saxophone.
 Or, maybe a drum or rhythm band instruments set.
 More suggestions: How about a scale size kids guitar or a ukulele?
 So please browse our childrens musical instruments website.
 Our instruments and toys might just be what you are looking for!

-Attention! - Teachers, Administrators, Music Ministers, and Activity Directors: We accept purchase orders!
+Attention!
+Teachers, Administrators, Music Ministers, and Activity Directors: We accept purchase orders!
 See instructions.

+Young children with developed rhythm skills did better in early school years.
 Students who scored lower on the rhythmic test fell below academic expectation.

 Did You Know that Playing Music Can Help Your Children Understand Math Better?
 Research shows piano students are better equipped to comprehend math and science.